Camp Amelia |

 (1739 - 1763, 1797 - 1821 ?), St. Augustine FORT WIKI

 A Spanish settlement of Free Africans, many of whom escaped enslavement in the English colonies of Carolina and Georgia.
 Also known as the "Negro Fort" (1).
 Also spelled Moosa by the British.
 After it was briefly occupied and then destroyed by the British in July 1740, it was rebuilt.
 Rebuilt again in 1756.
 A protective wall was built across the neck in 1762, connecting to Fort Ayachin.
 The settlement was officially known as El Pueblo de Gracia Real de Santa Teresa de Mosé.
 It was the first Free-African settlement in North America.
 In 1763 the Africans abandoned the settlement and relocated to Cuba with the rest of the Spanish colonists of St. Augustine.
 The British dismantled the fort in 1775.
 Rebuilt by the Spanish in 1797 and 1808.
 Briefly held by rebel forces during the "Patriots' War" of 1812 in an abortive attempt at taking Castillo de San Marcos.
 Site located two miles north of the Castillo, near the old city gates on US 1.
-No remains, site viewed from boardwalk.
+No remains, site viewed from boardwalk trail.
 Artifacts and displays are at the new park visitor center.

 Fort Ayachin ?